magnesiumlabs/lasco/src/components/display/README.md

 ### Configuration

-By default, Lasco provides some `{key}` utilities.
-You can easily filter the default scales using the Sass configuration, the following Sass...
+By default, Lasco provides a handful of general purpose display type utilities.
+You can easily extend the default scales using the Sass configuration.

 ```scss
 @use "lasco" with (